Wolfboy66/sapiens-modding-wiki/docs/docs/creating-ui.md

 # Creating UI in Sapiens

 UI in Sapiens relies on a few different things.
-This page will somewhat just introduce the vocabulary, and show a quick example.
+This page will somewhat introduce the vocabulary, and show a quick example.

 ## Getting Started